-Thank you for choosing New Village Farm Camp for your child in this challenging time.
-We are juggling all the new variables and remain committed to creating safe, healthy and rich experiences for your children.
+Thank you for choosing New Village Farm Programs for your child in this challenging time.
+We are juggling all the variables and remain committed to creating safe, healthy and rich experiences for your children.
 We are offering School Year Programming which will run outdoors in all weather and conditions.
 We have covered spaces we can use in terrible weather, but know if you enroll in our programs we will be out there working hard to embrace the year round range of weather Vermont has to offer.

-First and foremost, don’t hesitate to make the choice that feels right for your family.
-We mean that.
-If you don’t feel safe sending your child, we invite you to withdraw them.
-You can choose a refund with a $25 fee, or to receive a credit for the full amount to apply to future programming.
+We continue to offer an the ability for you to withdraw from our programs at any time with a non refundable $50 fee or a credit for the full amount to apply to future programming.
 The sooner you notify us, the better.
 If you have already communicated that you are withdrawing your child, we apologize that we are not yet caught up with the task of updating the registration system and issuing credits or refunds.
 We hope to complete that process early this week, and then be able to complete transfers and additions.
 Thank you for bearing with us.

 Second, we are all in this together and doing our best to keep everyone safe.
 Please help us by respecting social distancing and other health requirements.
-We are required to perform health checks of children each morning as they arrive at camp.
+We will be performing health checks of children each morning as they arrive.
 This includes taking temperatures with no touch thermometers and monitoring for symptoms.
 Any children exhibiting any cold symptoms will be sent home.
 You are also asked to keep your child home if they have been in contact with anyone who has tested positive for COVID within the previous 14 days.

 Our focus will be on remaining outdoors and social distancing, we will wear masks when we can’t keep a minimum of 6 feet apart.
 We are requiring that all children have a face covering, such as a mask or bandana on their persons at all times, preferably around their necks.
 They will not be wearing them over their mouths and noses unless we are unable to keep further apart than the minimum 6 foot distance, or we are encountering a customer or visitor, or handling food.
 For instance, we will pull up our masks when we: